All Club/Society Execs – and especially Treasurers – must ensure that funds:

 Subsidising Event Costs

-Exec hoodies can be subsidised by a maximum of £20 per Exec member, as long as this is approved by the Student Activities Team and your Society has sufficient funds.
+Exec hoodies can be subsidised by a maximum of £20 per Exec member from your society funds, as long as this is approved by the Student Activities Team and your Society has sufficient funds.

 Gifts for Speakers